 A different microdermabrasion technique sprays fine particles of aluminum oxide or sodium bicarbonate with a vacuum/suction to accomplish the same outcome as the abrasive surface.

-Microdermabrasion is considered a safe procedure for all skin types and colors.
-It commonly interests those who have the following skin concerns:
+Microdermabrasion is considered a safe procedure for most skin types and colors.
+People might choose to get the procedure if they have the following skin concerns:

-According to the ASAPS, the national average cost of a microdermabrasion procedure was $139 in 2016.
+According to the American Society of Plastic Surgeons, the national average cost of a microdermabrasion procedure was $137 in 2017.
 The total cost will depend on your provider’s fees, as well as your geographic location.

 Microdermabrasion is a cosmetic procedure.
 Medical insurance doesn’t typically cover the cost.

 Microdermabrasion is an in-office procedure that usually takes about one hour.
 It’s typically performed by a licensed skincare professional, who may or may not be under the supervision of a healthcare provider.
-This depends on the state in which you live.
+This depends on what state you live in.